sul-cidr/python_workshops/intro_to_jekyll_and_github_pages.md

 ## Create a Jekyll website in the folder for your repository on your local machine

-- Open your Bash shell and navigate to the local folder that matches your repository.
+- We want to create a new branch called `gh-pages` that will house the code for our website.
+We're using a separate branch so that we can keep using the `master` branch for the code or files of the project itself.
-- Once inside that directory, in the shell, type `git checkout -b gh-pages`.
-This creates a new branch of your project that we'll use to hold the website code.
-By using a separate branch for the website, we can continue using the master branch to hold the code or files for the project itself.
+- In Github Desktop, click "File", then "New branch."
+Name it `gh-pages` and base it off `master`.
-- In the shell, run `jekyll new .`.
+- In the shell, inside the local directory of your repository, run `jekyll new .`.
 This scaffolds a new website with the Jekyll framework.
 - Key concepts: git branches, Jekyll scaffold

 ## Building the website locally